 In this toolkit, you’ll find 10 evidence-based best practices your school can use to support all eligible seniors and their families to complete their FAFSA, NYS Application for TAP, NYS DREAM Act, and Excelsior Scholarship applications.

 Let’s make sure no senior in New York misses out on a single dollar of the financial aid for which they qualify!
-Explore our resources for school leaders.
+Explore our resources for school leaders and learn about new changes to the FAFSA that take effect this year.

 FAFSA Completion Data for High Schools & School Districts

 Completing the FAFSA is a critical step on the path to college.
-School year 2020-21 data will be available in early 2021.
+Stay tuned for our data tool update in early 2023!